NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 **Path:**

 1. The user selects a gizmo from the grid, the gizmo then becomes highlighted.
-If the gizmo cannot trigger then notify user through the status label, go to `1`.
+If the gizmo cannot trigger then notify the user through the status label, go to `1`.

 1. The user selects a second gizmo from the grid which then becomes highlighted in a different way.
-If the selected gizmo doesn't have an action then notify user through the status label, go to `2`.
+If the selected gizmo doesn't have an action then notify the user through the status label, go to `2`.

 **Postcondition:** The first gizmo's trigger is now connected to the second gizmo's action.